BestTimesToVisit.com Logo

 money

 Negotiate prices, especially in local markets.
-Don't be afraid to walk away if the price seems too high; a friendly 'Asante sana' (thank you very much) goes a long way.
-Many smaller businesses prefer cash, so carry Tanzanian shillings (TZS) for everyday purchases.
+Don't be afraid to walk away if the price seems too high; a polite 'Asante sana, lakini ni ghali sana' (Thank you, but it's too expensive) often works wonders.
+Also, carry smaller denominations of Tanzanian shillings for easier transactions with street vendors and smaller businesses.

 transport